Finding Belonging Through Leadership

 As Darius reflected:

-“This programme will bring many benefits to me and allow me to connect with students from differentbackgrounds.”
+“This programme will bring many benefits to me and allow me to connect with students from different backgrounds.”

 Through the programme, Darius looked forward to expanding his leadership journey, building meaningful connections, and learning alongside young leaders from across the country.